Ensley Bottoms Complex: The Pits, TVA Lakes, Riverport Rd.SW Memphis near the Chucalissa Museum and T.O. Fuller State Park, Memphis, TN

 From the "T", you can also park off the road and walk up the taller levee in front of you to the right.
 From the top of the levee, you can look down into the three ponds here (35.055013,-90.139607).

 Third, from the "T", make a right (taller levees are now on your left) and drive this main gravel road west towards drier fields.
 Following the road from the "T" to the right will connect you with additional wide gravel roads and with the original Riverport Rd (also marked as Paul Lowery Rd in Google Maps).

-Other dirt roads around the ponds are technically open to vehicles, but to ensure continued birding at this sites, DO NOT DRIVE ANY NARROW DIRT ROADS!!
+Other dirt roads around the ponds are technically open to vehicles, but to ensure continued birding at these sites, DO NOT DRIVE ANY NARROW DIRT ROADS!!
 Be cautious on all roads!
 Never take risks!

-Although the main ponds and locations described above are where the majority of shorebirds tend to be found, but Upland Sandpipers, Buff-breasted Sandpipers, and American Golden Plovers are usually seen in the drier fields in the area.
+Although the main ponds and locations described above are where the majority of shorebirds tend to be found, but Upland Sandpipers, Buff-breasted Sandpipers, and American Golden-Plovers are usually seen in the drier fields in the area.

 Riverport Road Ponds

 After turning onto Riverport Rd from I-55, travel approximately 3 miles and a series of ponds are on your left (35.068643,-90.100557).

 Wood Storks and Roseate Spoonbills were present in August 2012.
 A wide shoulder on the road makes birding here relatively safe, but be aware of a large number of tractor-trailers!